Arma 3: First Contact

 In 2039, NATO and the LDF conduct a training exercise at a Livonian factory when a live fire drone strike inexplicably goes off target, killing several soldiers.
 As U.S. Army drone operator Specialist Aiden Rudwell and his squad rush to help, a root-like organism erupts from the factory, almost killing Rudwell's friend, Corporal Jack Stype.
 Two weeks later, the factory is quarantined by the LDF, and NATO is ordered to leave Livonia.
 Rudwell and Stype, suspicious of the factory quarantine, sneak in and learn the LDF is secretly monitoring the roots, of which there are now two.

 Suddenly, a massive "alien flying object" appears over the factory and releases an electromagnetic pulse that disables vehicles and electronics across the country.
 Rudwell and Stype retreat to Camp Kresnik, where NATO and the LDF have gathered to investigate.
-NATO commander Major Homewood introduces the soldiers to researchers Dr. Ian Kesson and Šimon Čapek, who inform them that the AFO arrived to gather the roots (part of a larger network), and that the roots emit unusual electromagnetic signals (which caused the drone strike to go off target).
-NATO and the LDF set out to investigate as paranormal phenomena occur in Livonia.
+NATO commander Major Homewood introduces the soldiers to researchers Dr. Ian Kesson and Šimon Čapek, who inform them that the AFO arrived to gather the roots (part of a larger network), which emit unusual electromagnetic signals that caused the drone strike to go off target.
+NATO and the LDF set out to investigate as paranormal phenomena occur across Livonia.